 1. Chimney Repointing

 Repointing involves renewing the mortar between the bricks to maintain the structure’s solidity and watertightness.
-On average, this costs between £400 and £1,200, depending on the size and condition of the chimney.
+On average, this costs between £450 and £1,300 in 2026, depending on the chimney’s size and condition.
 Regular repointing helps prevent water leaks and crumbling brickwork.

 2. Chimney Flashing Repair

 Flashing is the metal seal that prevents water from entering where the chimney meets the roof.
 Damaged flashing can lead to leaks and damp patches inside your home.
-Replacing flashing typically costs between £500 and £1,000 without scaffolding, or up to £1,500 if scaffolding is required.
+If you suspect flashing is the cause, read our detailed guide on chimney leak repair to understand what needs to be done and how.
+Chimney flashing repair costs between £550 and £1,100 without scaffolding, or up to £1,600 with scaffolding.

 3. Chimney Flue Repair or Replacement

 If your chimney flue becomes cracked or worn out, it can reduce heating efficiency and increase safety risks.
-Replacing a flue typically costs between £800 and £1,500, depending on the material and the size of the chimney.
+Replacing a flue typically costs between £900 and £1,600 in 2026, depending on the material and chimney size.

 4. Minor Brickwork or Mortar Repairs

-For small areas of damage, localised repairs can range from £150 to £300 per day.
+For small areas of damage, localised repairs can cost between £175 and £350 per day.
 These quick fixes can make a big difference in maintaining your chimney’s strength and appearance.

 5. Chimney Stack Rebuild